moj-analytical-services/OPG/.ipynb_checkpoints/README_LPA-checkpoint.md

 - I am really keen that we reflect the uncertainty around the receipts forecast for 2024 in the long term model so I would suggest building some functionality into the control assumptions sheet to allow for this.
 For example creating a drop down list in the control assumptions with average daily receipts in the range say from 4000 – 7000 in increments of 100 , which will automatically vary the age specific annual donor estimate for 2024.
 This would be incredibly useful as it would allow the forecast to be varied as we continue to track this and update quarterly and also to vary the receipts inputs to reflect uncertainty around this estimate which will then also be reflected in the longer term forecast.

-- Naïve extrapolation, also known as the “naïve forecast,” is a straightforward method for demand forecasting.
+2. **Naïve extrapolation**, also known as the “naïve forecast,” is a straightforward method for demand forecasting.
 In Excel, you can apply this technique by assuming that future demand will be the same as the most recent observed value.

-- UPDATED FORECAST: AVERAGE DAILY RECEIPTS
+3. **UPDATED FORECAST: AVERAGE DAILY RECEIPTS**
     - A naïve extrapolation of the receipts trend immediately before the broadcast event on the 21 November gives us some idea of what receipt volumes might have been between December 2023 and March 2024 and therefore what effect the broadcast had on overall receipt volumes.
     - Currently the most plausible scenario is a mid range scenario of 5300 – 5600 daily average receipts.
     - Prior to the broadcast event in November daily average receipts for 2023/24 were averaging around 5383 per day .
 If this were sustained throughout 2024/25 with the addition of a mid range impact from the broadcast event this would increase the daily average receipt volume to around 5600.